 Tip 1 – Showcase your passion

 If you’ve gottten to the pitch deck stage of your business idea, you’re evidently passionate about it.
 Otherwise, you probably wouldn’t bother with the effort of putting together a presentation.
-So, take that passion and inject it into your pitch and pitch deck.
+So, take that passion and let it shine through.
 When you show passion, you can engage with others to be enthusiastic about the business too and hopefully believe in you!
 If enthusiasm and passion don’t come naturally to you – which is fine – you’ll have to work twice as hard to get it across to your audience.
 Presenting and pitching is often a step outside of entrepreneur’s comfort zones, especially when you have to remember to be enthusiastic and passionate.
 A good technique is to think about adding at least 50% more energy than you feel comfortable with when pitching.
 However, you do have to ensure you don’t come across as fake.
 Balance is key!

 Tip 2 – Timing is Critical

-Pitching your business in five minutes is a seemingly impossible task.
-Especially when you’re (hopefully) passionate about it.
+Pitching your business in five minutes and 12 slides is a seemingly impossible task, especially when you’re passionate about it!
+In fact timing is so important it was almost our number one pitch deck tip!
 Yes, time management and entrepreneurs don’t always go hand in hand but fear not, it is doable.
 As with anything, practice makes perfect.
 Time yourself and stick to the 5-minute timeframe.
 Time each section of your pitch too, analyse which parts take longest and ask yourself if they can be cut shorter.
 First impressions and introductions are important, but they shouldn’t last longer than 30 seconds.
 Outline the market gap and the problem in around 80 seconds.
 Focus on your solution & your value propositions in around 100 seconds.
 Keep talk about finance down to 50 seconds; yes it’s important but don’t overdo it.
 The rest of your time can be allocated between your call to action and wrapping up.
 It’s a good idea to plan some time to spare, just in case something doesn’t quite go to plan.

 Tip 3 – Make It Eye Catching